The Little Drum and Percussion Page

 Gentle Giant

 On the day I can't remember much.
 At the gig there was so much rushing about and I was playing so I had to set up my own gear as well.
-I can remember myself and Les from Alcestis warming up with a bit of a drum battle before the actual gig started and this brought a trickle of applause from the auditorium which was filling up.
+I can remember myself and Les, the drummer from Alcestis warming up with a bit of a drum battle before the actual gig started and this brought a round of applause from the auditorium which was filling up.
+My friend Al Yeomans rigged his sound system up on the balcony and as I write this I can hear the opening songs of Santana's Abraxas chiming through the Queen's Hall just before we opened the doors and Al, who is sadly with us no more, shouting out "How does it sound Phil ?".

 Gentle Giant were exceptional.
 Widnes didn't realise it was ready for a band that could switch instantaneously from heavy rock to chamber ensemble and back again.
 The passages with Violin, Cello and Flute made quite a contrast.
 They played most of the tracks from the first album and one or two from Acquiring The Taste, which was released a couple of weeks later.
 The drum solo in Nothing At All was thunderous and brought the house down and I think they finished with Alucard.

-They were all charming and friendly when I went to pay them in the dressing room, I invited them to a party at the house where we all lived but by the time I finally got to the party, after sorting out my own gear, they had already left - long journey.
+The band were all charming and friendly when I went to pay them in the dressing room, I invited them to a party at the house where we all lived but by the time I finally got to the party, after sorting out my own gear, GG had already left - long journey back to Southampton.

-This gig is featured in a Gentle Giant Tour History page maintained by Jack Skelly at,
+Our gig is featured in this excellent Gentle Giant Tour History page maintained by Jack Skelly at,

 Egg, Schunge and Comus